Microphone practice: A-B technique

-This technique uses two parallel microphones, typically omnidirectional, some distance apart, capturing time-of-arrival stereo information as well as some level (amplitude) difference information, especially if employed close to the sound source(s).
-At a distance of about 50 cm (0.5 m) the time delay for a signal reaching first one and then the other microphone from the side is approximately 1.5 ms (1 to 2 ms).
-If the distance is increased between the microphones it effectively decreases the pickup angle.
+A-B technique uses two parallel microphones, typically omnidirectional, some distance apart, capturing time-of-arrival stereo information as well as some level (amplitude) difference information, especially if employed close to the sound source(s).
+At a separation distance of about 50 cm, the time delay for a signal reaching first one and then the other microphone from the side is approximately 1.5 ms. If the distance is increased between the microphones it effectively decreases the pickup angle.
 At 70 cm distance it is about equivalent to the pickup angle of the near-coincident ORTF setup.

 M/S technique

-Mid/side coincident technique employs a bidirectional microphone (with a Figure of 8 polar pattern) facing sideways and a cardioid (generally a variety of cardioid, although Alan Blumlein described the usage of an omnidirectional transducer in his original patent) facing the sound source.
-The capsules are stacked vertically and brought together as closely as possible, to minimize comb filtering caused by differences in arrival time.
+Mid/side coincident technique employs a bidirectional microphone (with a figure of 8 polar pattern) facing sideways (Side) and a cardioid (generally a variety of cardioid, although Alan Blumlein described the usage of an omnidirectional transducer in his original patent) facing the sound source (Mid).
+The capsules are stacked vertically and brought together as closely as possible to minimize comb filtering caused by differences in arrival time.

-The left and right channels are produced through a simple matrix: Left = Mid + Side, Right = Mid − Side ("minus" means you add the side signal with the polarity reversed).
+The left and right channels are produced through a simple matrix: Left = Mid + Side, Right = Mid − Side ("minus" indicates you add the side signal with the polarity reversed).
 This configuration produces a completely mono-compatible signal and, if the Mid and Side signals are recorded (rather than the matrixed Left and Right), the stereo width (and with that, the perceived distance of the sound source) can be manipulated after the recording has taken place.

+If the mid/side technique is incorporated into a self-contained stereo microphone assembly that outputs only the final left and right stereo pair signals, the original mid and side signals may still be recovered permitting the above-mentioned manipulation.
+The mid signal is recovered by adding the left and right signals; The in phase and antiphase side signals cancel giving a true mono signal in the process.
+The side signal is recovered by subtracting the right signal from the left; The mid signal is present in both channels and therefore cancels leaving the side.

-Jecklin Disk technique
+Jecklin disk technique

-The Jecklin Disk technique is similar to A/B recording, with 2 omni-directional microphones at 36 cm apart from each other.
-A sound absorbing Jecklin disk of 35 cm is placed in the middle between the two microphones.
-The disk makes the apparent separation between the mics much larger than an equivalent A/B recording.
+The Jecklin disk technique is similar to A-B recording, using two omnidirectional microphones spaced 36 cm apart.
+A sound-absorbing Jecklin disk with 35 cm diameter is placed between the two microphones.
+The disk makes the apparent separation between the mics much larger than an equivalent A-B recording.